HCT Group: Social enterprise and transport

 The British government has promoted the delivery of public services by not-for-profit organisations (the third sector).
 British prime minister David Cameron has stated that he wants more social enterprises running public services as part of his "Big Society".

 Charitable legal website Get Legal described HCT's corporate structure as allowing HCT Group to "separate the risks associated with its business in different limited liability vehicles."
 The social mission of each of those vehicles is protected (either through charitable status or through being CICs), which sends a clear message to the public that the organisation is a social enterprise.

-HCT Group says it aims to "demonstrate and promote the social enterprise business model as a highly effective and socially responsible mechanism", and that it maintains environmental, health and safety, and social policies, and regularly measures its performance against these.
+HCT Group said it aims to "demonstrate and promote the social enterprise business model as a highly effective and socially responsible mechanism", and that it maintained environmental, health and safety, and social policies, and regularly measured its performance against these.
 Profit was seen by company CEO Dai Powell as enabling its social goals: "You have to be an enterprise first, because if you don't make a profit, you can't fulfil that social mission."
 HCT's commercial services allowed it to invest 18 per cent of its annual profits into non-commercial community transport in 2007/08.
 Its mission was to increase this to 30 per cent in the subsequent five years.

-HCT Group only competes for contracts that have high levels of accessibility and quality in the specification.
+HCT Group only competed for contracts that have high levels of accessibility and quality in the specification.
 "HCT sees the provision of high-quality public services as a goal in itself...and actively seeks user input into the design and delivery of all its services."
 The CEO claims "we don't provide poor services for poor people – the quality has to be there.”
 HCT recruits volunteers to train people with learning difficulties and physical disabilities to use public transport independently.

 West Yorkshire Metro noted that a community transport provider "...spends its surpluses on transport services in the community which are not commissioned from public bodies" but that "commissioning from the sector can however carry risks...organisations can lack capability and professionalism and be over reliant on individuals leading to instability."

 HCT Group was no more immune to labour relations problems than any other bus operator.
 The Socialist Worker described HCT as "no friend of workers" and its workers as "some of the lowest paid drivers in London".

-HCT Group prefers social enterprises and co-ops as business partners and suppliers; when they raised £500k impact investment from The Phone Co-Op in 2014, their CEO explained with investors as well as suppliers they want to "buy social".
+HCT Group preferred social enterprises and co-ops as business partners and suppliers; when they raised £500k impact investment from The Phone Co-Op in 2014, their CEO explained with investors as well as suppliers they want to "buy social".

 In 2018, HCT Group secured £17.8 million in funding to tackle social isolation, with the help of the investment bank ClearlySo.